Jeanne Wohlgamuth, Artistic Director

 office@columbuschildrenschoir.org

-Tammy has been involved with Columbus Children’s Choir since 2007.
-With two of her children singing in the program, Tammy volunteered regularly and served as a choir manager for several of the choirs.
+Dr. Tammy Gebara has been involved with Columbus Children’s Choir since 2007.
+For nearly ten years Tammy actively volunteered as Choir Manager during the years her two daughters, Rachel and Isabel were in the program.
+In December 2016 Tammy joined the office full time.
 Now, as Program Manager, Tammy is a passionate advocate of the program’s mission and vision.
 Tammy is also a life-long educator with over 25 years teaching experience.
-She holds a Bachelor of Science in Elementary Education from Baylor University, a Master of Education in Teaching from University of Texas at Arlington, and a PhD in Psychological Perspectives in Education from The Ohio State University.
+She holds a Bachelor of Science in Elementary Education from Baylor University, a Master of Education in Teaching from the University of Texas at Arlington, and a PhD in Psychological Perspectives in Education from The Ohio State University.

 Dameon Jones, Presto Director

-Dameon D. Jones is a respected performer, singer and music educator for over 14 years, who is dedicated to the growth of students and their craft.
-With a Bachelor of Music from Ohio Wesleyan University and Master of Music in Education with Kodály emphasis from Capital University, Jones currently serves as the music teacher at Hopewell Elementary in Dublin, Ohio.
+Dameon D. Jones, an accomplished performer, singer, and music educator with 15 years of experience.
+He is passionate about helping students grow and develop their craft.
+Jones holds a Bachelor of Music from Ohio Wesleyan University and a Master of Music in Education with Kodály emphasis from Capital University.
+Currently, he serves as the music teacher at Hopewell Elementary in Dublin, Ohio.

-Prior to his role at Hopewell Elementary, Jones worked at Thomas Worthington High School as director of Choral Activities.
-During his time at Thomas Worthington his students had a number of exceptional experiences, which include performing different masterworks such as Mozart Regina Coeli and Schubert Mass in G with the Thomas Worthington Chamber Orchestra.
-The choirs have also performed with the Singing Men of Ohio, The Alliance Choir, and the Ohio Wesleyan University Chamber Choir.
-The Thomas Worthington Women’s Chorale has also performed for the OMEA Columbus Professional Development Conference in February of 2018.
+Prior to Hopewell Elementary, Jones was the director of Choral Activities at Thomas Worthington High School.
+During his tenure, his students had numerous outstanding experiences, including performing masterworks like Mozart Regina Coeli and Schubert Mass in G with the Thomas Worthington Chamber Orchestra.
+The choirs also had the opportunity to perform alongside the Singing Men of Ohio, The Alliance Choir, and the Ohio Wesleyan University Chamber Choir.
+In February 2018, the Thomas Worthington Women’s Chorale performed for the OMEA Columbus Professional Development Conference.

-When not performing or teaching, Dameon enjoys spending time with his wife, Dr. Heather Bowen-Jones, an optometrist and daughters Avery and Brynn.
+Outside of his professional life, Dameon enjoys spending time with his wife, Dr. Heather Bowen-Jones, an optometrist, and their two daughters, Avery and Brynn.

 molly@columbuschildrenschoir.org